star-whale/starwhale/docs/docs/fundamentals/concepts.md

 A job is a set of programs to do specific work.
 A job consists of one or more steps, and each step consists of one or more tasks.
 Steps represent distinct stages of the work.
 They usually run with different codes.
 Tasks are replications of a step.
 Tasks in the same step always share the same program but run with separate data input.

 Starwhale uses jobs to execute actions like model training, evaluation, and serving.

+## Evaluation

+**Starwhale Evaluation** manages the entire lifecycle of model evaluation which includes create job, distribute tasks and generate report etc.